burrittresearch/burritt-research/README.md

 ## Who We Are

 Burritt Research is a research and writing firm formed in 2005.
 We are experts at transforming arcane subjects into engaging content.
+We also help people discover opportunities in their financial data that others overlook.

 ## What We Do